kolmoblocks/docs/content/documentation/whitepaper.md

 Even though the updated distro can differ from the previous version by a single bit flip, since the cryptographic hash of the new version is completely different, the network would treat the new data block as completely new data.

-As a result, a consumer that might have the old version of the OS distribution and would have been able to reproduce the new version by applying a small diff to the version it alreasy has, is forced to download the new version all over again.
+As a result, a consumer that might have the old version of the OS distribution and would have been able to reproduce the new version by applying a small diff to the version it already has, is forced to download the new version all over again.

-To help with situations like these, the network protocol needs to have a mechanism to communicate to the nodes that it is possible to compose a data block from the previosuly distributed blocks.
+To help with situations like these, the network protocol needs to have a mechanism to communicate to the nodes that it is possible to compose a data block from the previously distributed blocks.

-Within our example, the network peers can be adviced that there are two ways to obtain the new distro’s data block: either download the whole block, or only download the diff (that can be orders of magnitude smaller in size) and apply it to the data block of the old version of the distribution.
+Within our example, the network peers can be advised that there are two ways to obtain the new distro’s data block: either download the whole block, or only download the diff (that can be orders of magnitude smaller in size) and apply it to the data block of the old version of the distribution.

 With such a feature, the consumers that happen to already have the old version of the distribution would probably opt for only downloading and applying the diff, and the consumers that don’t have the old version (because they joined the network later, for example) would still be able to download the new version as one data block.

-Support for being able to convey that data blocks can be composed out of other data blocks will be refered to as block composability.
+Support for being able to convey that data blocks can be composed out of other data blocks will be referred to as block composability.

 ### The Great Divide